 Most orders require one order token to play.
 It is allowed to perform orders multiple times in one turn, but no ship or squadron can perform the same order twice unless it is noted on the command station.

 Now, letting your opponent have his way while idling around does not make a fun game.
 This is where the disruption tokens come in.
 All orders except the basic activations are liable to disruption from your opponent.
-As soon as you play an order, your opponent can respond by playing between one and three disruption tokens.
-Since you will need to beat the number of disruption tokens on a roll of a D6 to still perform your order, and there might be a negative effect connected to failure of said order, things can get very messy from here.
+As soon as you play an order, your opponent can respond by playing one or two disruption tokens.
+Each disruption token will increase the difficulty rating by 1, so it will get harder to still perform your order, and there might be a negative effect connected to failure of said order, things can get very messy from here.
+If you fail an order but rolled high enough to beat the base difficulty rating, you will suffer a failure, the effect of which is usually a bit lighter than a critical failure.

 The idea behind all of this is that Naval Warfare was incredilibly unpredictable in WW2, ships and weapons would seldomly perform to their design specs and external factors like training, morale, weather conditions and just dumb luck would all effect the performance of your ships.
 The command station allows your ships to excel, but it also allows your opponent to cause ships to malfunction or orders to fail.
 To involve the opposing player in this game mechanic increases the drama and fun of the game instead of catching all kinds of negative modifiers into tables and such.
 This makes you really play against your opponent instead of playing against the game.
 To exaggerate a bit; It is no fun to blow up your own ship, it is however, quite a lot of fun to cause the enemy to blow up his ship at the least opportune moment.